jpdillingham/jpdillingham.github.io/_posts/2016-06-16-xLogger---An-NLog-Extension-Class.md

 ---
-title:  "xLogger - NLog Extension Class"
+title:  "xLogger - An NLog Extension Class"
 excerpt: "A C# class that extends NLog.Logger and provides additional functionality for tracing the entry and exit, arbitrary checkpoints, exceptions and stack traces within methods."
 header:
   teaser: "xlogger-teaser.PNG"